 Truthfully, these aren’t questions that you need to ask.
-You simply need to pick up the phone and talk to one of our OKC car accident attorneys.
-We’re prepared to aggressively litigate on your behalf if needed.
+You must pick up the phone and talk to one of our OKC car accident attorneys.
+We’re prepared to litigate on your behalf if needed aggressively.

 We understand that a car accident can be a traumatizing experience and that you may want to rest and recover in the comfort of your own home.

-We understand exactly what it takes to settle your claim quickly and secure you the money that you deserve.
+Not only that, but we understand exactly what it takes to settle your claim quickly and secure you the money you deserve.

-As you rehab from your injuries, the opposing insurance provider will attempt to negotiate their way out of responsibility, or will try to delay payment for as long as possible in order to save themselves from any potential losses.
-We have had experience with this, and understand exactly what it takes to settle quickly and secure you the damages that you deserve.
+As you rehab from your injuries, the opposing insurance provider will attempt to negotiate their way out of responsibility or delay payment for as long as possible to save themselves from potential losses.
+We have had experience with this, and we understand exactly what it takes to settle quickly and secure the damages you deserve.

 Handling the Insurance Claim on Your Own

-If you would like to handle your car accident case on your own, you need to make sure you include all of your damages in your initial claim to the insurance company, and factor in any issues that may increase or decrease the value of your case.
+If you would like to handle your car accident case independently, you must ensure you include all of your damages in your initial claim to the insurance company.
+You need to factor in any issues that may increase or decrease the value of your case.

 Issues Insurance Companies Look at in Accidents

 Is liability (who’s at fault for the accident) clear?
 If you’ve been in a car wreck, you should contact the police immediately to come to the scene.
-A police officer will be able to investigate and issue an accident report showing who caused the wreck.
+A police officer can investigate and issue an accident report showing who caused the wreck.
 An insurance company almost always wants a copy of the report.
-Having a report to look at is a lot easier to determine liability than hearing from their insured (who’s story on how the wreck occurred often changes).
+Having a report to look at is much easier to determine liability than hearing from their insured (whose story on how the wreck occurred often changes).

 Are there any witnesses to the wreck?
-Sometimes this can make the difference in determining, or showing the insurance company, that their driver was responsible.
-A common defense is that there was a sudden emergency which prevented the driver from not stopping in time.
+This can make the difference in determining or showing the insurance company that their driver was responsible.
+A common defense is that there was a sudden emergency that prevented the driver from not stopping in time.

-Even though crash severity, or how much property damages occurs, is not correlated with the injuries sustained, insurance companies will look at how much property damage there is.
+Even though crash severity, or how much property damage occurs, is not correlated with the injuries sustained, insurance companies will look at how much property damage there is.
 You should note what happened to your body at impact.
 How were you positioned or braced in the car?
-Did you hit the steering wheel, door, or head rest?
+Did you hit the steering wheel, door, or headrest?
 How far did your car move at impact?
-Car bumpers are designed to take an impact and they will often crush in, and then pop back out without substantial damage to the car.
+Car bumpers are designed to take an impact and typically crush in and then pop back out without substantial damage to the car.

 Types of Treatment

-Insurance companies like to use the “delay in treatment” defense if there are any gaps in a claimant’s treatment.
+Insurance companies use the “delay in treatment” defense if there are gaps in a claimant’s treatment.

 Insurance companies will also look at the type of treatment claimants receive.
-It’s important, if you’re hurt, to go to your doctor immediately.
-Most people will wait to see if their back, neck or shoulder will get better, but having a doctor evaluate you early on is important to documenting your claim.
-Insurance companies like to use the “delay in treatment” defense if there are any gaps in a claimant’s treatment.
+If you’re hurt, you must go to your doctor immediately.
+Most people will wait to see if their back, neck, or shoulder will improve, but a doctor evaluating the injuries early on is critical to properly documenting the claim.
+Insurance companies use the “delay in treatment” defense if there are gaps in a claimant’s treatment.

 Amount of Treatment

 An insurance company will evaluate the volume of your treatment as well.
-The adjuster is looking for ways to claim that there is either too much treatment, or not enough.
+The adjuster is investigating how to claim either too much treatment or insufficient (equating to unlikely to be hurt).
 Why is your doctor prescribing the same physical therapy for six months if you’re not substantially improving?
 Or, your doctor prescribed six weeks of physical therapy, but why did you only go to the first appointment?

 Your Previous Medical History

 Insurance companies will look at your prior medical history when evaluating a claim.
-If you’ve had previous treatment or injuries to the same body part that was injured in the wreck, then they’ll claim that it was a “pre-existing” condition and that they’re not responsible (even to the dismay of the doctors that treat and see your injuries).
-Surprisingly (or not, that’s how they undervalue claims to save money) these same insurance companies will claim that your injury was “predisposed” to injury and thus was also a pre-existing condition!
+If you had previous treatment or injuries to the same body part that was injured in the wreck, they’d claim that it was a “pre-existing condition” and that they’re not responsible, even to the dismay of the doctors who treat and see your injuries.
+Surprisingly (or not, that’s how they undervalue claims to save money), these same insurance companies will claim that your injury was “predisposed” to injury and thus was also a pre-existing condition!

 - The patient wasn’t hurt in the accident.
 He or she must have gotten injured somewhere else.
-Mind you, they usually say the doctors that treated the patient did a good job, but they just think that the injury wasn’t from the wreck.
+They usually say the doctors who treated the patient did a good job, but they think that the injury wasn’t from the wreck.

-- If they can’t get this argument across, then they’ll usually say that “while the patient was injured, he or she wasn’t that injured enough for this much treatment.”
-You’ll often hear, (regardless of how reasonable the treatment was), that it should have been shorter.
+- If they can’t get this argument across, they’ll usually say, “while the patient was injured, he or she wasn’t injured enough for this much treatment.”
+You’ll often hear (regardless of how reasonable the treatment was), that it should have been shorter.
 Mind you, this doctor is looking at the patient a year or more after the wreck.

-- The insurance company doctor will then usually say that the patient has fully healed from the wreck, regardless of what the treating doctors and medical doctors say.
+- The insurance company doctor will then typically say that the patient has fully healed from the wreck, regardless of what the treating doctors and medical doctors say.

 How Our Lawyers Can Help if You Were Injured in a Car Crash